 Lost an item of property in Centennial Parklands?
 We have repatriated hundreds of items with their owners annually.
 If you lose an item in Centennial Parklands, the first advice is to (if you haven’t left the Parklands) retrace your steps or place that you were sitting.

-Secondly, phone or visit the Parklands Office or Visitor Information Counter in Centennial Park.
+Secondly, phone the Parklands Office in Centennial Park.
 We can then reunite you with your possession if they are handed in by other park visitors or found by Parklands Rangers.